BLOGS:RECIPESASKJUSTIN'S BLOG Register | Log In | Shopping Cart 0

 *Depending on availability, case may contain ten 1lb, 4-piece packs or six 1.5-1.7lb, 6-piece packs.

 Store Kangaroo medallions in your freezer until you're ready to use them, then thaw as many packages as you need.
-For thawing tips, please read Safely Defrosting Frozen Food for Maximum Flavor.

 Because they’re so lean, you should brush kangaroo medallions with olive, peanut, or sesame oil before cooking.
 Though kangaroo meat is perhaps best roasted, medallions can also be sautéed or grilled.